krsandwich/EE133.github.io/Lab_2/README.md

 <p align = "center">
 Fig. 5 - Left: Frequency spectrum of CLK2 running at 10.76 kHz.
 Right: V vs t of CLK2 running at 10.76 kHz.
 </p>
+As you can see, the signal integrety decreases significantly when we try to use the PLLs to multiply the clock frequency far beyond the 25 MHz crystal frequency.
+Looking back at Fig.3, we notice that at higher frequencies the output on the oscilloscope resembles more of a sine wave than a square wave.
+It's likely that the slew rate of certain components on the board is too slow to reach the peak voltage at higher freqencies which explains the slope on the rise and fall.

 ## Conclusion